stlab/better-code/better-code/src/chapter-3-errors.md

 }
 ```

-In this example, the precondition check prevents an out-of-bounds
-access to a non-existent first element.
+The precondition check above prevents an out-of-bounds access to a
+non-existent first element, and cannot be skipped without also making
+the function unsafe (in which case “unsafe” should appear in the
+function name).

 ## Failures